ashermkn1/LeagueAccepter/README.md

-# LeagueAccepter
+# LeagueAcceptor
-Auto queue accepter for League of Legends using OpenCV and PyAutoGui
+Auto queue acceptor for League of Legends using OpenCV and PyAutoGui